cloudmesh/technologies/chapters/incomming/dremel.md

 Dremel is an interactive ad hoc query system.
 It helps user query large datasets.
-It give results with faster speed as compared to other traditional technologies [@hid-sp18-523-www-dremel].
+It gives results with faster speed as compared to other traditional technologies [@hid-sp18-523-www-dremel].

 MapReduce framework and technologies built over it such as Pig,